Katie Webster

 Bio

 Katie Webster is a saxophonist, composer, and improviser based out of Brooklyn, NYC, and is originally from Seattle, WA.
-Her work aims to capture a bold and expressive approach to improvisation and composition.
+Her work captures a bold and expressive approach to improvisation and composition.
 She is passionate about centering the communal and collective aspects of musical process.

 Awards